Finally, one year on—how I got screwed out of my job and why I’m not bitter

 In October, I emailed the new department head, Prof J. I introduced myself (we’d never met), and asked for clarification on my situation.
 Prof J replied that she did not know if I’d be awarded a new contract or not.
 At least she didn’t at that point in October.

-About a month later, at 11 pm on a Sunday night, I received the following email:
+About a month later, at 11 pm on a Sunday, I received the following email:

 Dear Dean Comeau (cc-ing: Dean of academic affairs),